 Research, Training and Skills

 If you are to complete a thesis successfully and in good time, then it is important that you get good research training.
 The College is fully committed to research training which is relevant, useful and which contributes to positive outcomes for its students, not least in enhancing their post-thesis employability.
-Although the award of your degree is based on the examiners’ assessment of your work and the viva voce examination, students graduating with research degrees from UK universities are increasingly expected to have acquired a wide range of skills by the time they complete their doctoral studies.
+Although the award of your degree is based on the examiners’ assessment of your work and, if applicable, the viva voce examination, students graduating with research degrees from UK universities are increasingly expected to have acquired a wide range of skills by the time they complete their doctoral studies.
 It should also be remembered that failure to undertake the necessary research training for your project could jeopardise your ability to progress in your programme.

 In order for you and your supervisor to know what training is appropriate to your needs, you should complete a needs analysis at the start of each year which will help you analyse the training that you have already undertaken, and relate that to the training which you need both for you research project, and for your more general development as a researcher.
 The needs analysis will enable you to prioritise your training requirements and direct you to the appropriate modules, workshops and sessions.
 For new research students please complete the Training Needs and Analysis form and returning students should upload the form to MyPGR.